 This ever-expanding reference list provides background on a diverse spectrum of illustrators across time, cultures, and artistic styles.

-Known for his comic drawings for "Puck."
+Known for his comic drawings for "Puck" magazine.

-Golden Age illustrator known for her work in Harper's and Ladies' Home Journal.
+Golden Age illustrator known for her work in "Harper's" and "Ladies' Home Journal."

-Best-known for his book series "Dinotopia," a lost island where dinosaurs and humans cohabitate.
+Best-known for his book series "Dinotopia"—a lost island where dinosaurs and humans cohabitate.

-Artist, art historian, and theorist; re-discoverer of Dynamic Symmetry and the “Golden Ratio.”
+Artist, art historian, theorist, and re-discoverer of Dynamic Symmetry and the “Golden Ratio.”

-Jetter uses visual memoir to tell personal stories, and focuses on political and social concerns.
+Jetter uses visual memoir to tell personal stories and addresses political and social concerns.

-Best known for his political cartoons and his book illustrations for Huckleberry Finn and Uncle Tom’s Cabin.
+Best known for political cartoons and book illustrations for "Huckleberry Finn" and "Uncle Tom’s Cabin."

-Produced pulp and comic book art during the 1940s and 1950s. and is now a portrait artist.
+Popular mid-century pulp and comic book artist who is now a portrait artist.

 His long career encompasses story illustrations for pulp magazines, advertising, and historical depiction.

-A versatile and accomplished illustrator and educator who has created illustration for publications, children's books, and licensing.
+A versatile illustrator and educator who has created illustrations for children's books and other publications.

 Loomis created a series of instructional publications which have influenced generations of artists.

-Creator of pulp and popular magazine illustrations, and later painted historical events and American West
+Creator of pulp and popular magazine illustrations who later painted historical events and the American West.

-Distinguished mid-20th Century illustrator.
+Distinguished mid-20th century illustrator.

-Award-winning author and artist who depicts the workings of things, from simple gadgets to monumental structures.
+Award-winning author/artist who depicts how things work—from simple gadgets to monumental structures.